kanidm/kanidm/book/src/accounts/authentication.md

 <!-- deno-fmt-ignore-start -->

-{{#template templates/kani-warning.md
+{{#template ../templates/kani-warning.md
 imagepath=images
 title=Warning!
-text=Kanidm's definition of Passkeys differs to other systems.
+text=Kanidm's definition of may Passkeys differ to other systems.
 This is because we adopted the term very early before it has changed and evolved.
 }}

 <!-- deno-fmt-ignore-end -->

+### Attested Passkeys

+These are the same as Passkeys, except that the device must present a cryptographic certificate or origin during registration.
+This allows [account policy](policy.md) to be defined to only allow the use of certain models of authenticator.
+In general only FIDO2 keys or TPM's are capable of meeting attestation requirements.

 ### Password + TOTP